JaCraig/BigBookOfDataTypes/README.md

 ## Setting Up the Library

-Big Book of Data Types relies on [Canister](https://github.com/JaCraig/Canister) in order to hook itself up.
+Depending on the features you use in Big Book of Data Types, you may need to register [Canister](https://github.com/JaCraig/Canister) modules as the Dynamo class requires it in order to hook itself up.
 In order for this to work, you must do the following at startup:

     services.AddCanisterModules();

-The RegisterBigBookOfDataTypes function is an extension method that registers it with the IoC container.
-When this is done, the library is ready to use.
+The AddCanisterModules function is an extension method on your app's ServiceCollection.
+When this is done, the Dynamo class is ready to use.
+If you are not using that class, you should be able to go without registration.

 ## Basic usage